Mother's Milk (character): The Boys and Herogasm (2006–2012)

-Later, Mother's Milk discovers that his abusive ex-wife and daughter were in a pornographic film together.
+In The Bloody Doors Off, Mother's Milk discovers that his abusive ex-wife and daughter were in a pornographic film together.
 He is furious at this revelation, and leaves to deal with this family issue.
 He told his mother about it, and it is implied she did not take the news well, as she is screaming, locked up in a basement.
 M.M. then gets a call from his daughter.
 She tells him that she was not in her right mind, and has run away from her mother.
 Mother's Milk attempts to get her location, but she states that she wants to be left alone, and when she's well, she will call him back to let him know.
 He tracks her down easily, and she reveals that Butcher murdered the producers and cast of the adult film, including brutally murdering Janine's mother in front of her.
 His final words, meant both as a warning and as a threat, were for Janine to leave M.M. alone.

 Mother's Milk finished having a meeting with The Boys on stopping Butcher from using a weaponized version of the "V" compound on the rest of the Supes and the innocents that were affected.
 Butcher walks in on Mother's Milk, questioning why he wasn't trying to fix his issues with his daughter, thinking that would get him out of the picture for good.
 M.M. questions if Butcher is really going through with the plan.
 Butcher responds with a yes and states that he did not think he was going to survive the fight with Homelander and Black Noir.
 Butcher offers him a chance to walk away, but instead they fight each other.
 Butcher reveals to him that he thought of killing his mother as well.
 Despite being enraged, Mother's Milk stated he never wanted it to go down like this.
 Butcher replies that he knows and that he was a best mate that he could ever know, and did not deserve to know him.
 Before Mother's Milk can land a decisive blow, Butcher pulls out a grenade and stuffs it into Mother's Milk's mouth as it explodes.
 Left in a critical condition, his face blown off, Mother's Milk deliriously attempts to call out for his mother as Butcher suffocates and kills him, while stating that he has "no mates".